Unified stream and batch data processing that's serverless, fast, and cost-effective.Try Dataflow free

-Automated resource management and dynamic work rebalancing
+Autoscaling of resources and dynamic work rebalancing

-Flexible resource scheduling pricing for batch processing
+Flexible scheduling and pricing for batch processing

 For processing with flexibility in job scheduling time, such as overnight jobs, flexible resource scheduling (FlexRS) offers a lower price for batch processing.
 These flexible jobs are placed into a queue with a guarantee that they will be retrieved for execution within a six-hour window.

 Ready-to-use real-time AI patterns

 Enabled through ready-to-use patterns, Dataflow’s real-time AI capabilities allow for real-time reactions with near-human intelligence to large torrents of events.
 Customers can build intelligent solutions ranging from predictive analytics and anomaly detection to real-time personalization and other advanced analytics use cases.